 SafeHands Trust Fund

-None of Safe Hands’ directors or staff are in any way connected with the board of trustees, making it 100% independent.
-The Trust Fund is with Pitmans Trustees Ltd.
+None of the Safe Hands Funeral Plans’ directors or staff are in any way connected with the board of trustees.
+The Safe Hands Plans Trust is operated entirely independently, by Pitmans Trustees Limited.

-The Safe Hands Trust Fund is managed by UBS – a multinational investment management firm, voted ‘Global Best Investment Bank’ at the Global Finance World’s Best Investment Banks Awards 2016.
+The Safe Hands Plans Trust is managed by UBS – a multinational investment management firm, voted ‘Global Best Investment Bank’ at the Global Finance World’s Best Investment Banks Awards 2016.

 Chartered accountants, JW Hinks, based in Birmingham, are appointed to audit the company accounts annually.